mohammedzee1000/ci-firewall/README.md

 # ci-firewall

-Used to run CI behind firewalls and collect result
+Used to run CI behind firewalls and collect result stream it to a public place

+## DISCLAIMER

+**WARNING**: By using this, you are punching a hole through your firewall.
+Please ensure that your trigger mechanism is configured correctly so as to not allow random people ot change you code/scripts (like an ok-to-test filter for eg) in a way to abuse your system(by triggering random builds etc) or expose to private information.

+**WARNING**: This tool does NOT HANDLE scrubbing of logs to prevent leakage of private information.
+You are respondsible for your own scrubbing.
+Whatever your script prints to stdout/stderr, this tool streams.
+So ensure your script is handles the scrubbing

 ## Pre-requisites

-1. A publically accessible AMQP Message Queue like RabbitMQ.
-This should have a queue set aside to send the build requests
+1. A publically accessible AMQP RabbitMQ (with JMS plugin).
+This should have a `queue (durable=true,autodelete=false)`, alongwith an `fanout type exchange` bound to the said queue, with a `topic(read routing key)` set aside to send the build requests.
-2. A public facing CI system, which preferably allows for secrets for certain secrets (such as remote-build token and amqp URI) or any place to download and run the requestor, which will request a build and recieve the result.
+2. A public facing CI system, which preferably allows for secrets for certain secrets (such amqp URI, kind, target, repourl etc) or any place to download and run the requestor, which will request a build and recieve the result.
 The requestor should be setup correctly. (see below)
-3. A jenkins (behind your firewall) with rabbitmq-build-trigger [plugin](https://plugins.jenkins.io/rabbitmq-build-trigger/).
-The plugin should be configured to listen on the send queue, which should already exist on the server.
+3. A jenkins (behind your firewall) with jms plugin [plugin](https://plugins.jenkins.io/jms-messaging/).
+The plugin should be configured to use `RabbitMQ Provider` and to listen on the send queue, using the exchange and topic, which should already exist on the server(pre-created see 1).
 4. A Jenkins job/project which downloads the worker, and runs it with the appropriate parameters (see below).
 The job should be configured with a set of parameters.

 ### Requestor Configuration